voioo/iac-pulumi-seminar/pages/section-1.md

 - Like your laptop (pet) vs a Docker container (cattle)
 - This mindset shift enabled modern cloud scaling

-Question: "Which approach do you use in your projects?"
--->
+Questions/Engagement:
+- "Where do you see each approach?"
+- "Which fits cloud better?"-->

 ---
 layout: center
 hideInToc: true